 The first step in moving away from such a heavy reliance on ROAS is being able to trust data.
 All stakeholders need to be able to understand and trust lift metrics, future projections, and advanced analytics.
 These metrics are not as explicit from a revenue standpoint, but it’s key to have internal buy-in that data and advanced metrics will be more valuable in the long term.

 Once you have overcome that hurdle, here are 3 things to consider when moving away from ROAS:

-- Don’t Rip Off the Band-Aid – Marketers have been using ROAS forever, and internal stakeholders are used to hearing about ROAS and finding ways to optimize it.
+- Don’t Rip Off the Band-Aid.
+Marketers have been using ROAS forever, so internal stakeholders are used to hearing about optimize it.
 When you start off, you need to continue mailing to groups that generate high ROAS.
-As you are moving away from ROAS to an incremental metric, you will notice your ROAS drop, and this drop may be significant.
+As you are moving towards an incremental metric, you will notice your ROAS drop significantly.
 This may be uncomfortable to see, but you need to trust that the data and your tests are driving revenue in the long run.
 In the meantime, you still need to prove that your campaigns are profitable in order to get the funding you need.

 At the end of the day, you need a marketing database system that allows you to pull test and control groups, manage their journeys and measure the results over a period of time.
 In addition, you need the skill set and marketing analysts to closely monitor and report on these new metrics.

 The most important thing to remember is to be patient.
 This change in mindset, and the results, will not happen overnight.
 It may not even happen in 3 months, or 6 months.
 To see incremental change, especially in direct mail, you may need to wait 12-18 months.
-While incremental results may be less intuitive than ROAS, they help paint a more accurate picture that will effect top line revenue across the entire organization.
+While incremental results may be less intuitive, they help paint a more accurate picture that effects top line revenue across the entire organization.